ashwinrachhavt/code-review-agent/backend/README.md

 Backend service with FastAPI + LangGraph.
-Uses a SQLite LangGraph checkpointer and LangChain LLM cache.
 Supports SSE streaming to the Next.js frontend.

 Quick start
 - Create `.env` from `backend/.env.example` and fill keys.